Lean Manufacturing Games – Power of Experiential Training

 - Offering a Safe Space:

-In a simulated environment, mistakes do not carry real-world consequences.
+Mistakes in a simulated environment do not carry real-world consequences.
 This risk-free approach reduces stress and anxiety, allowing employees to experiment without fear. - Promoting Innovation:

 With reduced pressure, participants are more willing to try out unconventional ideas and creative solutions, which can later be implemented in real operational contexts. - Empowering Growth: